alg326/Lab1/README.md

 # Lab1

-Both .v files are included here
+All 6 .v files are included here